nikkijuk/nikkijuk.github.io/codegen/ideas.md

 “Conceptual integrity does require that a system reflect a single philosophy and that the specification as seen by the user flow from a few minds."
 ― Frederick P. Brooks Jr.

+"In a situation of rapid change, you've got to be ready to try a dozen different things, knowing that most of them won't work - but that's the only way you're going to discover the things that do." - Martin Fowler

+"Im Prozess der schöpferischen Zerstörung entstehen Situationen, in denen viele Firmen sterben, die nichtsdestotrotz in der Lage gewesen wären, eifrig und nützlich fortzubestehen, wenn sie diesen einen Sturm überstanden hätten." - Joseph A. Schumpeter